Lumorti/Malaphoria/README.md

 An example which I've heard used as a genuine expression:

-"Does the Pope shit in the woods?"
+> "Does the Pope shit in the woods?"

+combining:

-which combines "Does a bear shit in the woods?" and "Is the Pope Catholic?".
+> "Does a bear shit in the woods?"
+> "Is the Pope Catholic?".

 The page is hosted [here](https://lumorti.github.io/Malaphoria/).